erlang/erlang-org/_posts/2022-04-20-faster-rand.md

 The good quality generators in the `rand` module perform well in such tests, and pass thorough test suites.

-The `mcg59` generator pass [PractRand] 2 TB with its low 16 bits without any scrambling.
-To perform well in [PractRand] and [TestU01] with more bits the scrambling functions are needed, and still, the small state space makes it impossible to pass all tests with flying colors.
+Although the `mcg59` generator pass [PractRand] 2 TB and [TestU01] with its low 16 bits without any scrambling, its statistical problems show when the test parameters are tweaked just a little.
+To perform well in more cases, and with more bits, scrambling functions are needed.
+Still, the small state space and the flaws of the base generator makes it hard to pass all tests with flying colors.
+With the thorough double xorshift scrambler it gets very good, though.

 `erlang:phash2(N, Range)` over an incrementing sequence does not do well in [TestU01], which shows that a hash function has got different